 This draft Act, in Section 14, provides for the creation of a Central Supervisory and Documentation Agency collecting data of the activities of the organisations providing accompanied suicide and forwarding complaints to appropriate entities.
-It could be set up, for example, within the Department of Justice.
-It is assumed that this agency can easily be integrated in the department's organisation.
-The resulting additional expense should be by far outweighed by a significant reduction in the costs incurred by the federal, state and municipal governments associated with "common" suicides and attempted suicides with all their well-known serious health consequences and costs to society as a whole.
+It could be set up, for example, within the 2017 newly established Department of Justice of the Government of Western Australia.
+It is assumed that this agency can easily be integrated in the ministry's organisation.
+The resulting additional expense should be by far outweighed by a significant reduction in the costs incurred by the country of Western Australia associated with "common", that is lonely "do-it-yourself" suicides and attempted suicides with all their well-known serious health consequences and costs to society as a whole.